 Alexis Pascaris, Masters of Science (MS)

 Alexis is a research scientist and policy advocate at heart.
-She is the founder of AgriSolar Consulting, a platform designed to channel her expertise in energy policy and sustainable development into the broader realization of agrivoltaic systems.
-She earned her M.Sc degree in Environmental and Energy Policy from MTU.
+She is an agrivoltaics and energy-water-land nexus researcher in the Impacts Analysis Group within the Strategic Energy Analysis Center.
+She is also the founder of AgriSolar Consulting, a platform designed to channel her expertise in energy policy and sustainable development into the broader realization of agrivoltaic systems.
+She earned her M.S degree in Environmental and Energy Policy from MTU.
 Her expertise lays at the intersection of renewable energy, land use, sustainable development, and environmental policy.
 She is also involved in the United Nations Framework Convention on Climate Change, and contributes to the field of agrovoltaic development through her expertise.
 Alexis aims to contribute her knowledge about energy policy and sustainable development to unite agriculture and solar.

 Karuna Rana, Masters of Science (MS)